What is an Advanced Persistent Threat (APT)?

 Advanced Persistent Threats (APTs) are either motivated by corporate espionage designed to steal valuable trade secrets and intellectual property, or to sabotage an organization’s plans and infrastructure.

 Advanced Persistent Threat attackers use a variety of email-based techniques to create attacks, supported by other physical and external exploitation techniques.
 There are some typical characteristics of an Advanced Persistent Threats that are not found in other forms of attack:

-- Recon: Attackers typically have reconnaissance intelligence and know who the specific user targets and what the systems are that can help them achieve their goals.
+- Recon: APT attackers typically have reconnaissance intelligence and know who the specific user targets and what the systems are that can help them achieve their goals.
 This information is often gleaned through social engineering, public forums and, most likely, nation-state security intelligence.

 - Phishing: Most Advanced Persistent Threats employing internet-driven exploitation techniques start with social engineering and spear phishing.
 Once a user machine is compromised or network credentials are given up, the attackers actively take steps to deploy their own tools to monitor and spread through the network as required, from machine-to-machine, and network-to-network, until they find the information they are looking for.

 - Active Attack: In Advanced Persistent Threats (APTs) there is a significant level of coordinated human involvement from the attacker, rather than fully automated malicious code which just sends back data collected to the attacker in typical crimeware attacks.
 The adversary in this case is a well-funded, motivated, skilled, and highly directed attacker making their approach and response extremely active.